Call for Papers:

 There are no submission deadlines, as JURP is published online.

-More details on submissions can be found here.
 All JURP submissions are peer-reviewed.
 Reviewing manuscripts for journals forms part of one’s responsibility as a member of a community of scientists.
 As an SPS member, you may be asked to review a JURP submission.